afdean/dotfiles/README.md

 ## Usage

+1. Clone this to ~
-1. Run symlink.sh and specify files and folders to be linked in the script
+2. Run symlink.sh and specify files and folders to be linked in the script
-2. Run relevant scripts in setup
+3. Run relevant scripts in setup
-3. Open vim to autoinstall plugins
+4. Open vim to autoinstall plugins

 ## Notes